ThomasBaldi/STUDY-EP-stock-sales/README.md

 5. Run `CREATE DATABASE StockSalesDB;` to create the databse/schema.
 6. Go back to Vscode, create a .env file at the main branch of the directory (same level as app.js), and copy paste the following variables in it (make sure also to save):

+(The token secret could be anything, I decided to create a token from the terminal by running node and generating the above token secret with crypto. )

 ```
 ADMIN_USERNAME="admin"
 ADMIN_PASSWORD="P@ssw0rd"